-Additionally, when you consider the 15 USD/month fee from CQG for Sierra Chart to use the CQG system, 25 USD/month for historical data (limited to current contracts only and a maximum of 30 days of tick data), and 25 USD/month for their web-based trading interface (total 65 USD), the cost of this order routing service is much less than CQG and provides far more capabilities and safety.
+Additionally, when you consider the 15 USD/month fee from CQG for Sierra Chart to use the CQG system, 25 USD/month for historical data (limited to current contracts only and a maximum of 30 days of tick data), and 25 USD/month for their web-based trading interface (total 65 USD), the cost of the Teton Order Routing Service is zero by comparison and provides far more capabilities and safety.
 Teton is superior in every way to CQG and is the only choice.

 This new order routing solution is meant to evolve over time to be the very best and lowest cost futures trading solution for the Sierra Chart user base.
 It allows us to provide a high level of support and reliability to our customer base.
 So that you have a consistently and trouble-free and reliable trading experience along with trade statistics reporting.